ekedonald/HNG-11/Stage-1/README.md

 `password_file="/var/secure/user_passwords.txt"`: Sets the path where the passwords will be logged.

-#### Create Log and Password Files With File Permissions If They Do Not Exist
+#### Create Log & Password Files With File Permissions If They Do Not Exist

 ```sh
 touch $log_file